The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

-Darwinex' Risk Manager acts as an overlay to the underlying strategy thereby ensuring that the DARWIN trades with a known target monthly risk level of 10% VaR.
+Darwinex' Risk Engine acts as an overlay to the underlying strategy thereby ensuring that the DARWIN assets based on it trades with a maximum monthly target risk level of maximum 6.5% VaR.

-The lower the required intervention by our Risk Manager, the more similar the shape of the return curves of the DARWIN and underlying strategy will be.
+The lower the required intervention by our Risk Engine, the more similar the shape of the return curves of both the DARWIN and underlying strategy will be.

-This doesn't mean the DARWIN and underlying strategy will have the same return, since a DARWIN trades with a fixed target monthly VaR of 10%, while the monthly VaR of the underlying strategy can be anywhere from almost 0% to 99.99999%.
+This doesn't mean the DARWIN and underlying strategy will have the same return, since DARWIN assets trade with a maximum monthly target VaR of 6.5%, while the monthly VaR of the underlying strategy can be anywhere from almost 0% to 99.99999%.

-The Darwinex Risk Manager transforms a strategy with a given risk into a financial asset - a DARWIN - with a target monthly VaR of 10% at the 95% confidence interval level.
+The Darwinex Risk Engine transforms a strategy with a given risk into a financial asset - a DARWIN - with a maximum monthly target VaR of 6.5% at the 95% confidence interval level.

-It should be noted that while the Risk Adjustment attribute (Ra) evaluates the trader's risk management at the position level, the overall risk management od the trading strategy is measured by the Risk Stability (Rs) attribute.
+It should be noted that while the Risk Adjustment Attribute (Ra) evaluates the trader's risk management per position, the overall risk management of the trading strategy is measured by the Risk Stability (Rs) Attribute.

-A stable risk level at the aggregate trading account level, combined with a consistent level of leverage at the position level, gives investors security that the shape of the DARWIN curve will be faithful to that of the underlying strategy.
-This combination results in high scores in the Rs and Ra atrributes.
+A stable risk level per trading account, combined with a consistent level of leverage per position, gives investors security that the shape of the DARWIN curve will be faithful to that of the underlying strategy.
+This combination results in high scores in both the Rs and Ra Attributes.

 Where can I see the Risk Adjustment (Ra) score?